2022 Toyota Corolla Cross Review

 There’s nothing ostentatious about the Cross, and yet it is easy on the eyes – drawing style cues the RAV4 – and highly functional.
 Let’s count some of the ways it’s like the Corollas we’ve known over the years: Good on fuel?
 Check.
 Simple to operate?
 Check.
 Bit of a wallflower?
 Check.
 Mediocre power, but reliable performance?
 Check.
 Something you’ll learn to love over years of ownership?
 Check.

 The inside of the Cross is both inviting and comfortable.
-The two lower trim levels come with cloth seats, and the top-of-the-line XLE’s seats are covered in Toyota’s nicely done SofTex faux-leather (actually thermoplastic polyurethane), available in a calming two-tone beige and black theme.
+The two lower trim levels come with cloth seats, and the top-of-the-line XLE’s seats are covered in Toyota’s nicely done SofTex faux-leather (actually thermoplastic polyurethane), available in a calming two-tone beige-and-black theme.
 The comfortable front seats provide ample headroom.

 Legroom is good in the front, but rear legroom is a trifle shy.
 The 60/40-split folding rear seat will accommodate three across.
 Controls are easy to find and simple to figure out.
 Apple CarPlay/Android Auto are standard even on the base L’s seven-inch touchscreen.
 Higher trim levels have an eight-inch touchscreen, and the XLE also gets a wireless charge pad and four USB ports.
 The XLE has a partly digital gauge pod.
 Large glass area and heightened seating position provide great visibility.